John Copley (producer)

+Copley worked less frequently in Europe.
+However, he did produce work for Athens Opera Festival, Greek National Opera, Aix-en-Provence Festival, the Bayerische Staatsoper and the Deutsche Oper in Berlin.
+It was while in his production of L’elisir d’amore at the Deutsche Oper that Pavarotti broke the world record for Most Curtain Calls (165), which he still holds.

+In 1965, he performed the role of Ferdy in A Patriot for Me by John Osborne, who wrote the role for John.
+The play was controversial as it featured not just the first 'gay kiss' in recorded West End history, but also a drag ball.
+Copley was central to both scenes, kissing Maximilian Schell nightly and singing opera excerpts in falsetto and rococo drag.
+Consequently, the Royal Court Theatre had to be converted into a private club to get round the censor.
+As John was working at Covent Garden, he performed under his mother's maiden name as John Forbes.

 For over 50 years Copley was the partner of John Hugh Chadwyck-Healey (1922–2014), grandson of Charles Chadwyck-Healey, 1st Baronet.
 In 2006, they contracted a civil partnership, which Copley described when he was a guest on the BBC Radio 4 Desert Island Discs programme on 3 January 2010.

 Copley was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to opera.

 In January 2018, during choir rehearsals for a revival of Copley's 1990 production of Rossini's Semiramide at the Metropolitan Opera in New York City, Copley coached the singers to show reactions to the appearance of Nino's ghost at the end of act 1.
 He suggested that he would "imagine the character naked" which prompted a complaint from a chorister.
 The Met's manager Peter Gelb then fired Copley, citing a different account of the complaint.
 Gelb's action has been described as a "witch hunt" and been widely criticised by other cast members, opera singers and managers.
 The American Guild of Musical Artists also considered Gelb's response to be inappropriate, and "believed the episode could have been resolved amicably".
 At the time of Copley's firing, the Met was investigating allegations of sexual misconduct made by four former students against former music director James Levine, details of whose private life were said to have been widely known; in these circumstances the company made sure in reporting on its decision regarding Copley to emphasise its "strong policies in place relating to workplace behaviour (placing) paramount importance on the welfare of its artists and staff".